siemens/pydcc/README.md

 ## Library API

-Check if DCC was loaded successfully
+Returns True, if the DCC was loaded successfully.
 ```python
 is_loaded()
 ```